dizz332/githunt/README.md

 # githunt
-Tool that is a quicker alternative to manually looking a the Github API
+Tool that is a quicker alternative to manually looking at the Github API